dc5trust/Creative-Search/README.md

 # Creative Search

 ## Creative search is a web application powered by Pexels.
-It allows the user to search for various unique images in a beautiful format.
+It allows the user to search for various unique images.

 ## Link to Web Application